dortania/OpenCore-Install-Guide/why-oc.md

 * Does not support hiding specific drives
 * Does not support changing settings within OpenCore's menu
 * Does not patch PCIRoot UID value
-* Does not support macOS-only ACPI injection and patching
+* Does not support macOS-only ACPI hex patching

 ## Common Myths